 - 1. The auditor's report expresses an unmodified opinion on the financial statements. - 2.
 No deficiencies or material weaknesses were disclosed during the audit of the financial statements. - 3.
 One instance of noncompliance was disclosed during the audit of the financial statements. - 4.
 No deficiencies or material weaknesses were disclosed during the audit of the major federal award programs. - 5.
-The auditor's report on compliance for the major federal award programs expresses an unmodified opinion. - One audit finding relative to the major federal award programs that is required to be reported in accordance with 2 CFR 200.516(a) of the Uniform Guidance, was disclosed during the audit. - 7.
+The auditor's report on compliance for the major federal award programs expresses an unmodified opinion. - 6.
+One audit finding relative to the major federal award programs that is required to be reported in accordance with 2 CFR 200.516(a) of the Uniform Guidance, was disclosed during the audit. - 7.
 The programs tested as major programs were as follows:

-CFDA Number Name of Federal Program 10.569 U.S. Department of Agriculture - The Emergency Food Assistance Program (Food Commodities) 10.568 The Emergency Food Assistance Program (Administrative Cost) 93.667 Department of Health and Human Services - Social Services Block Grant
+CFDA Number Name of Federal Program 10.569 U.S. Department of Agriculture - The Emergency Food Assistance Program (Food Commodities) 10.568 The Emergency Food Assistance Program (Administrative Cost)

 - 8. The threshold for distinguishing between Type A and B programs was \$750,000. - 9.
-The auditee was determined to be a low-risk auditee.
+The auditee was determined to not be a low-risk auditee.